 UCC Article 9 Filing and Searching Info

-The 2010 Amendments to Article 9 are effective in most states on July 1, 2013, however, a number of states are still operating under the prior version of Article 9.
+The 2010 Amendments to Article 9 became effective in most states on July 1, 2013.
+A number of states, however, are still operating under the prior version of Article 9.
 On this page, National Corporate Research, Ltd. (NCR) offers downloads, links and reference information that will assist you in preparing and filing UCC financing statements under Article 9.
 Note that the 2010 Amendments to Article 9 are effective in all states, the District of Columbia and in Puerto Rico.

 Making your job easier:

 States That Have Taken Legislative Action on the 2010 Article 9 Amendments - NCR’s detailed chart showing the legislative status of the Article 9 amendments in all states, including significant non-uniformities and links to enacted and pending state bills.

 Organizational & Tax ID Requirements - List of jurisdictions that require tax ID or organizational ID numbers.